Parco delle Cascine: Enhancing interventions

 A visiting centre for the park opened in August 2013, in the old stable building, Piazzale delle Cascine, to offer visitor cultural, natural and historical information about the Park.
 In the framework of a broader enhancing interventions plan, a number of other structural interventions are being carried out by the municipality, in order to improve usability conditions for the area.
-Part of the 2013 cycling UCI road world Championship will take place inside the park.
+Part of the 2013 cycling UCI road world Championship took place inside the park.